Manitou Springs Police arrest former teacher, coach at Manitou Springs High School

 The investigation led to an arrest warrant being issued of Barton on six counts of the felony crime of Sexual Assault on a child by One in a Position of Trust on Monday, Jan.
 10, 2022.
 Barton turned himself into the Criminal Justice Center in the late evening of the same date.

 Barton no longer works at Manitou Springs High School as of 2011.
-The police department said that the Manitou Springs School District has been fully cooperative with our investigation.
+The police department said that the Manitou Springs School District has been fully cooperative with the investigation.

 If any member of the public has any information on the case or Mr. Barton, they are asked to reach out to the Manitou Springs Police Department at 719-685-5407.